Ursego/JiGit/_______ReadMe_______.txt

 2. Go to Settings.ps1 and populate all the constants which are NOT marked as OPTIONAL.

 Notice the DEFAULT_TICKET_PREFIX constant.
 If you populate it, then you can provide only the digits to the commands.
-For example, if it's "ABC", then you can send ABC-12345 or just 12345.
+For example, if it's "ABC", then you can type either "c ABC-12345" or "c 12345".

 ####### The 'c' command - Create branches:

 c ABC-12345

 Before creating the branches, 'c' Pulls the working repo.
 That ensures you will change the freshest version of the objects.
-Tip: run 'c' just before you start working on the ticket, not in advance — to decrease the chance of future conflicts.
+Tip: run 'c' just before you start working on the ticket, not in advance — to decrease a chance of future conflicts.

 CONFIRMATION DIALOG: